Ventura Home Group’s commitment to our clients

 All complaints should be made in writing detailing relevant information pertaining to the complaint and those parties involved in the alleged breach.

-Mailing address: The Privacy Officer, Level 6, 20 Walters Drive, Osborne Park, WA 6017
+Mailing address: The Privacy Officer, Level 6/20 Walters Drive, Osborne Park, Western Australia 6017